hlship/threaded-conversation/README.md

 # Dialog Version

-TC has been tracking along with each new releaes of Dialog; it currently works with Dialog `0j/01` (which introduces the `interface` declaration).
+TC has been tracking along with each new releaes of Dialog; it currently works with Dialog `0k/05`.

 # Status